-(i) NOTE: This option is only available on certain stock keeping units (SKUs) of the processors.
+Option Description NOTE: This option is only available on certain stock keeping units (SKUs) of the processors.
+SST-Performance Profile Enables you to reconfigure the processor using Speed Select Technology. x2APIC Mode Enables or disables the x2APIC mode.

-SST-Performance Profile

-Enables you to reconfigure the processor using Speed Select Technology.

-x2APIC Mode

-Enables or disables the x2APIC mode.
 This option is set to Enabled by default.

-Dell Controlled Turbo

-Controls the turbo engagement.
-Enable this option only when System Profile is set to Disabled.

-NOTE: Depending on the number of installed processors, there might be up to two processor listings.

-Dell AVX Scaling Technology

-Enables you to configure the Dell AVX scaling technology.
-This option is set to 0 by default.

-Number of Cores per Processor

-Controls the number of enabled cores in each processor.
+Dell Controlled Turbo Controls the turbo engagement.
+Enable this option only when System Profile is set to Disabled . i NOTE: Depending on the number of installed processors, there might be up to four processor listings.
+Dell AVX Scaling Technology Enables you to configure the Dell AVX scaling technology.
+This option is set to ${\bf 0}$ by default.
+Number of Cores per Processor Controls the number of enabled cores in each processor.
 This option is set to All by default.

-Processor Core Speed

-Specifies the maximum core frequency of the processor.

-Processor Bus Speed

-Displays the bus speed of the processor.

-Processor n

-NOTE: Depending on the number of processors, there might be up to two processors listed.
+Processor Core Speed Specifies the maximum core frequency of the processor.
+Processor Bus Speed Displays the bus speed of the processor.
+Processor n i NOTE: Depending on the number of processors, there might be up to four processors listed.
 The following settings are displayed for each processor that is installed in the system:

+The following detailings are displayed for each proceeded that is installed in the dystern.